-This value is a satellite product that is radar based so its measurement is never affected by cloud cover.
+This value is a satellite product that is radar-based so its measurement is never affected by cloud cover.
 High spots in the ocean surface column that are associated with positive values are not good for fishing and are called downwelling zones.

 These are usually associated with nutrient-poor waters, the equivalent to ocean deserts.

-Upwellings are nutrient-rich areas are much like rainforests and have everything needed to attract food for pelagic fish and other predators that are at the top of the food chain.
+Upwellings are nutrient-rich areas that are much like rainforests and have everything needed to attract food for pelagic fish and other predators that are at the top of the food chain.

-In these areas and on their borders cooler water from deep zones come up attracting fish.
+In these areas and on their borders cooler water from deep zones comes up attracting fish.
 Neutral values around 0 are transitional areas, these are neither good nor bad and should be judged based on other conditions.

 Many times these areas are found between upwelling and downwelling zones forming oceanic highways for targeted species.